-At December 31, 2019, the Company has a stock-based compensation plan where the Company's common stock has been made available for equity-based incentive grants as part of the Company's compensation programs.
-In December 2019, the Company adopted the 2019 Omnibus Equity Incentive Plan (the "2019 Plan") which provided for the issuance of up to 4,000,000 shares of the Company's common stock in the form of options, stock appreciation rights, restricted stock and other stock-based awards to employees, officers, directors, consultants and other eligible persons.
-At December 31, 2019, 4,000,000 shares were available for future grant under the 2019 Plan.
+At December 31, 2021, the Company has a stock-based compensation plan where the Company's common stock has been made available for equity-based incentive grants as part of the Company's compensation programs.
+In December 2019, the Company adopted the 2019 Omnibus Equity Incentive Plan (the "2019 Plan") which provided originally for the issuance of up to 4,000,000 shares of the Company's common stock, subsequently increased to 7,000,000 in December 2021, in the form of options, stock appreciation rights, restricted stock and other stock-based awards to employees, officers, directors, consultants and other eligible persons.
+At December 31, 2021, 3,266,179 shares were available for future grant under the 2019 Plan.
 Also, the Company previously had the 2009 Incentive Compensation Plan (the "2009 Plan") which, after amendments, provided for issuance of up to 6,733,334 shares of the Company's common stock in the form of options, stock appreciation rights, restricted stock and other stock-based awards to employees, officers, directors, consultants and other eligible persons.
 Provisions of the 2009 Plan stipulated that no grants could be made after February 2019; however, grants made prior to that date remain outstanding for their legal term.

 In addition, the Company has awarded 1,477,379 non-plan stock option grants to employees and non-employees.
 These non-plan grants have vesting periods and expiration dates similar to those options granted under the Incentive Plans.
-At December 31, 2019, 500,000 non-plan grants were outstanding.
+At December 31, 2021, there were no non-plan grants outstanding.